Equilibration of Multitime Quantum Processes in Finite Time Intervals

-Here, $\mc{S}(\mc{M})$ is the total combined number of outcomes for all instruments in the set $\mc{M}$. \begin{proof} A proof for this applies Eq.~\eqref{eq:result3} to a result from Ref.~\cite{Dowling2021}, and is given in App.~\ref{ap:distinProof}. \end{proof} \end{result} Assuming that process equilibration occurs in the infinite time intervals case~\cite{Dowling2021}, i.e. assuming that $\mc{S}(\mc{M}) \sqrt{2^k-1} \ll \sqrt{d_{\mathrm{eff}}[\rho]_\mathrm{min}}$, we additionally have equilibration within finite time intervals $\vec{T}$ given that
+where $ \mathrm{card}( M)$ is the cardinality of the set $M$. \begin{proof} A proof for this applies Eq.~\eqref{eq:result3} to a result from Ref.~\cite{Dowling2021}, and is given in App.~\ref{ap:distinProof}. \end{proof} \end{result} Assuming that process equilibration occurs in the infinite time intervals case~\cite{Dowling2021}, i.e. assuming that $\mc{S}_\mc{M} \sqrt{2^k-1} \ll \sqrt{d_{\mathrm{eff}}[\rho]_\mathrm{min}}$, we additionally have equilibration within finite time intervals $\vec{T}$ given that